-I could argue the case from a personal point of view and simply say that I like pronunciation and find it both interesting to study in theory and to improve in practice, but instead of doing that, I’m going to look at two arguments why pronunciation actually matters more than you might think, regardless if you like it or not.
+I could argue the case from a personal point of view, and simply say that I like pronunciation and find it interesting to explore a new world of sound, but that’s not what I’m going to do in this article.
+Instead, I’m going to look at two arguments why pronunciation actually matters more than you might think, regardless if you like it or not.

 In short, the more complex and less predictable your utterances become, the more important your pronunciation becomes.
 If the listener needs to guess what sound you’re trying to produce, it’s going to be harder to understand the ideas you’re trying to convey.
 This is the core message in The importance of tones is inversely proportional to the predictability of what you say.
 Of course, it’s true not only for tones, but all areas of pronunciation.

-All mistakes in a language affects communication in some way.
-If you make one mistake in every sentence, you can probably get away with it, but since it’s very unlikely that your grammar, word choice and so on are all perfect, it makes sense to try to minimise the number of errors, including in pronunciation.
+All mistakes in a language affect communication in some way.
+If you make one mistake in every sentence, you can probably get away with it (except when you can’t; see above), but since it’s very unlikely that your grammar, word choice and delivery are all perfect, a pronunciation problem probably doesn’t come alone.
+It makes sense to try to minimise the number of errors, including in pronunciation.

 Naturally, given context, the listener might still be able to understand what you’re saying, but what I’m trying to get at here is that if you burden the listener with enough problems like this, they will have a harder time understand what you’re saying.
 You can of course be understood with a heavy accent in a language, but usually only after the listener has become used to the way you speak or if they’re familiar with your kind of accent from previous experience.

 Reason #2: Pronunciation is a representation of you and your Chinese ability in general

 I guess this is similar to writing (and handwriting) at least back in the days before computers were used.
 It’s simply hard to believe that someone who writes like a five-year-old is an expert in another area of Chinese.
-It might of course be true, it’s just harder to believe it compared to if that person wrote perfectly.
+It might of course be true, it’s just harder to believe it compared to if that person wrote at a comparable level.

-We all know that we shouldn’t, but we still do, unconsciously, all the time.
-I think people in general tend to underestimate people who have bad pronunciation and overestimate people who have good pronunciation (according to the argument above).
-For instance, take a few moments to think about immigrants in your have met in your own country who speak a broken version of your native language.
+This is not limited to pronunciation either, but can be expanded to language proficiency in general, of which pronunciation is just a particularly noticeable part.
+For instance, take a few moments to think about immigrants you have met in your own country who speak an accented version of your native language.
 Even though we don’t want to, it’s very easy to think that foreigners with good pronunciation are “better” than those that have poor pronunciation, including in areas which aren’t related to speaking or even to languages at all.

 This is much harder (next to impossible sometimes) with good grammar, vocabulary, reading/listening and so on.
-Of course, this might also lead to the infamous binary judgement of foreigners’ language proficiency: “Either you know nothing your you are near-native”, so if your pronunciation is better than your overall ability, be prepared to ask people to repeat themselves and/or slow down!
+Of course, this might also lead to the infamous binary judgement of foreigners’ language proficiency: “Either you know nothing or you are near-native”, so if your pronunciation is better than your overall ability, be prepared to ask people to repeat themselves and/or slow down!

 Pronunciation matters more than you think